Our Privacy Notice

 Latenta Ltd, trading as Latenta, is a company registered in England (no: 08481027).
 Our registered address is 18 Dane House, Exeter Place, London, UK, SE26 6AE.
 References in this Privacy Notice to ‘we’, ‘us’ or ‘our’ mean ‘Latenta’.
 Information about Latenta and our services can be found on our website, www.latenta.com.

-Latenta is a ‘data controller’ for the Data Protection Act 2018 (‘DPA 2018’) and the UK General Data Protection Regulation (‘UK GDPR’): we are registered with the Information Commissioner’s Office (ICO), registration number ZB596915.
+Latenta is a ‘data controller’ for the purposes of the Data Protection Act 2018 (‘DPA 2018’) and the UK General Data Protection Regulation (‘UK GDPR’).
+We are registered with the Information Commissioner’s Office (ICO), registration number ZB596915.
+Where we process personal data on behalf of our clients pursuant to their instructions, we act as a 'data processor' and our clients act as the 'data controller'.

 Our Data Protection Officer (DPO) can be contacted via: dpo@latenta.com.